 - If you prefer raw data, take a look at what’s available.

-- Visit the Github Repository for documentation, examples and other resources.
+- Visit the documentation pages for examples and other resources.

 See a bug?
 Report it at firstname.lastname@example.org

 About the project

 Seeing a need within the Concordia community, Concordia Library began spearheading the creation of an open data application programming interface (API) as part of the R. Howard Webster Library Transformation Project technology program.
 As an opportunity for active and collaborative learning, the project scope was expanded to encompass the entire university.